Eight Miles High (album)

-Eight Miles High is an album by Dutch rock band Golden Earring, released in 1969.
-It was the first album released under the slightly shorter name Golden Earring (formerly Golden Earrings) and the only album with drummer Sieb Warner.
+Eight Miles High is the fifth studio album by Dutch rock band Golden Earring, released in 1969 on Polydor Records in Europe and Atlantic in the US.
+It was the first album released under the name The Golden Earring (formerly Golden Earrings) and the only album with drummer Sieb Warner.

 Track listing

 All songs written by Kooymans except where noted.